Frequently Asked Questions

 Actually, the Lake County Library System is a library cooperative consisting of 10 member libraries and 6 branch libraries.
 Click on any of the library names to find out where they are located or click here to go to the LCLS Districts and Library Locations Map to see the libraries plotted on a map of Lake County.

 Member libraries are directed by their local municipalities, while branch libraries are directed by Lake County.

 How do I access My Account within the library catalog?

 Once inside the online catalog, click on the My Account tab.
 Enter all digits of your library bar code without spaces.
 Then enter your pin number assigned to you by the Library.
-If you do not have a pin or have forgotten your pin.
-Contact your Library and they can help you.
+By default, your PIN is the last four digits of your primary phone number.
+Contact your Library if you have forgotten your PIN.
 Once you are inside the catalog you have access to all your holds and requests and can check the status of your account.

 What is my PIN?

 A PIN is required to access Your Account and to place requests in the online catalog.
 By default, your PIN is the last four digits of your primary phone number.
 If you have forgotten your PIN, please contact your library for help.